ghc-proposals/ghc-proposals/proposals/0000-forced-class-instantiation.rst

 .. _CodeWorld: http://code.world/haskell

 The students coped, but it would be better if the compiler did that for them.
-So the main motiviation is to tell them to include a line like
+So the main motivation is to tell them to include a line like
 ::
   instance force Foldable []